mr-shubhshar/particles.js-premise/README.md

-This repo contains code for the introduction to Particles.js Javascript library.
+This repo contains code similar to Tuts+'s introduction to Particles.js tutorial.